ldkong1205/MSc-Dissertation/README.md

 # Acknowledgement

 I would like to thank my advisor Prof. [WEN BIHAN](https://github.com/wenbihan) and to thank Mr. [LIU JUNHAO](https://github.com/jhliu17) for the guidance and help through this project.
 I would like to thank my parents and my family for supporting me to do whatever I want to do.
+Family always comes first.

 # References